browserify/browserify/readme.markdown

 ## external requires

-You can just as easily create bundle that will export a `require()` function so you can `require()` modules from another script tag.
+You can just as easily create a bundle that will export a `require()` function so you can `require()` modules from another script tag.
 Here we'll create a `bundle.js` with the [through](https://npmjs.org/package/through) and [duplexer](https://npmjs.org/package/duplexer) modules.